 If you’d rather keep your social media separate from your professional development, you can also involve yourself in forums.
 Quora, Reddit, SaaS Invaders, and SuccessHackers’ Outcomes Community are a few of our favorites.
 Type in search terms like customer onboarding, churn, customer journey, etc. and you’ll find tons of helpful resources.

 Pro Tip: Give a shout out to your favorite customer success leaders.
 Whether it’s posting a piece of their content and tagging them for a response to your own question, we found they’re always happy to help and will appreciate your willingness to get involved (more info on customer success leaders in the next section).

 Like any other industry, there is nothing quite as valuable as facetime.
 Making those personal connections can open a ton of doors, and there are always new people to meet.
 We suggest searching for local customer success events on Meetup, or searching ‘customer success’ in Facebook, and filtering by events.
-If you have the finances to do so, we also recommend checking out these national customer success events.
+If you have the finances to do so, we also recommend checking out these national and international customer success and experience events.